History

 Pioneers of IPC:

-In 1923, a young school teacher from Mulakuzha, K. E. Abraham, experienced the in filling of the Holy Spirit and began to speak in tongues.
+In 1923, a young school teacher from Mulakuzha, K. E. Abraham, experienced the touch and power of the Holy Spirit and began to speak in tongues.
 His contemporaries P.M.
 Samuel (Keekozhoor), K.C.
 Cherian (Kidanganoor), P.T.
 Chacko, K.C.
-Oommen (Kodumthara), P T Mathew, V.V Thomas, T.K Mathew, and a few others received the same experience in different prayer fellowships.
+Oommen (Kodumthara), P T Mathew, V.V.
+Thomas, T.K.
+Mathew, and a few others received the same experience in different prayer fellowships.

 Fundamental Belief: